 "Have dinner with him this evening.
 Try to head him off his track."

-A chuckle.
+An unmistakable chuckle.
 "Sounds like you've got yourself a challenge, Lyan.
 Especially if he guesses whom you work for."

 "He already knows, sponndar.
 That's what spoiled the 'entanglement' last time."

 Raldl spent the last half of the tour virtually on autopilot, in an inner daze, and all because of a swift and quite unexpected exchange of words with Lyan Zett.

 It happened just before part two of the guided walk.
 Afterwards he managed, during that walk, to keep spouting his usual commentary, rolling it out from habit, but underneath he kept amazedly thinking, Did it really happen?
 Did she, Lyan, really stroll up to me just then and say what she said?

 Yes, she really did.
 Casual as you please.
 "Haven't seen you for a while, Raldl.
 My turn to treat you, I think.
 How about dinner at the Whith, say hour two of evenshine?"
 And what did I do but accept?

 Well, what else could I have done?
 The way she asked me, within earshot of others...
 I couldn't say no.

 Round and round, he replayed it all, as though the inside of his head were a turn-table, while outwardly he continued his job, giving out comments about the Mad City's neurotransmitter; "We think the bozmur raced along this route", and "Some attempt was made to stop it, at that junction you can see up there..." and so forth.